 What is credential stuffing?

 In a credential stuffing attack, cybercriminals use automated bots to systematically attempt logins with the stolen credentials on a wide range of websites.
-These automated attempts are made en masse, targeting many accounts across numerous sites in the hope that some of the login attempts will be successful.
+These automated attempts are made en masse, targeting many accounts across numerous sites in the hope that some login attempts will succeed.

 Credential stuffing vs. brute force attacks